near/near-lake-framework-js/packages/near-lake-framework/README.md

 NEAR Lake Framework is a syntactical framework for accessing the NEAR Lake Indexer Data.
 It is a wrapper around the AWS API.

+Has `@near-lake/primitives` as a dependency, which contains the types for the data with associated helper functions.

 ## Simple Example

 ```ts